johnchem/OCProjet_LITReview/README.md

 `python -m venv venv`
 ## Start the virtual environment
 - `venv\Script\activate`
-## Installation of the dependancies
+## Installation of the dependencies
 - `python -m pip install -r requirement.txt.`
 ## launch the application
 - start the virtual environment
 `python -m venv venv`
 - Start the server with the command
 `python -m manage.py runserver`
-- go to the application page with a webbrowser `http://127.0.0.1:8000/`
+- go to the application page with a web browser `http://127.0.0.1:8000/`

-# Instalation on Linux
+# installation on Linux
 ## Creation of the virtual environment
 - Move into the project folder
 `cd OCProjet_LITReview`